Ayurvedic Nutrition

 • Ginger tea: Fresh ginger simmered in water with a squeeze of lemon

-• CCF tea: Equal parts cumin, coriander, and fennel seeds simmered for 10 minutes
+• CCF tea: Equal parts cumin, coriander, fennel seeds simmered for 10 minutes

 Autumn Eating Principles

-Beyond specific foods, these principles guide healthy autumn eating:
+Beyond specific foods, a few principles to guide you.

 1. Favour Warm Over Cold

-Replace cold cereals with warm porridge, salads with soups, and iced drinks with herbal teas.
-Warmth supports Agni and counters autumn's cooling quality.
+Replace cold cereal with warm porridge, salads with soups, iced drinks with herbal tea.
+Warmth supports Agni and counters autumn's cooling.

 2. Cook Your Food

-Raw food requires more digestive fire to process.
-In autumn, when Agni can be irregular, cooked food is more easily digested and nourishing.
+Raw food asks more of your digestive fire.
+In autumn, when Agni can be irregular, cooked food digests more easily.

 3. Include Healthy Fats

-Ghee, sesame oil, olive oil, and avocado counter autumn dryness from the inside out.
-Fats also ground Vata energy and support nutrient absorption.
+Ghee, sesame oil, olive oil, avocado.
+They counter autumn dryness from the inside out.
+Fats also ground Vata and help you absorb nutrients.

 4. Eat Regularly

-Irregular mealtimes aggravate Vata.
-Aim for three meals at consistent times each day, with your largest meal at lunch when Agni is strongest.
+Irregular meals aggravate Vata.
+Aim for three meals at consistent times each day.
+Largest at lunch.

-These three tastes naturally pacify Vata.
-Sweet does not mean sugary — think naturally sweet foods like grains, root vegetables, and ripe fruits.
+These three tastes pacify Vata.
+Sweet doesn't mean sugary.
+Think naturally sweet foods like grains, root vegetables, ripe fruits.

-6. Reduce Bitter, Pungent, and Astringent in Excess
+6. Go Easy on Bitter, Pungent and Astringent

-While these tastes have their place, too much in autumn can increase Vata's light, dry, and cool qualities.
+These tastes have their place but too much in autumn increases Vata's light, dry, cool qualities.

 Transitioning Your Diet

-The shift from summer to autumn eating should be gradual:
+The shift from summer to autumn should be gradual:

-Week 1: Start adding warm breakfasts and soups at dinner Week 2: Replace most raw meals with cooked options Week 3: Fully embrace warming autumn foods, spices, and hot beverages Ongoing: Listen to your body and adjust — some weeks you may need more grounding, others more lightness
+Week 1: Start with warm breakfasts and soups at dinner Week 2: Move most raw meals to cooked Week 3: Fully into autumn foods, spices, hot drinks Ongoing: Listen to your body and adjust.
+Some weeks need more grounding, others more lightness.

 A Simple Autumn Day of Eating